 I also love the setting of Cambridge, the whole academic environment, and Mariana’s back story; there’s also a rather unexpected tie-in with The Silent Patient that I loved.

-The book is reasonably fast-paced (although slower than The Silent Patient), it’s fairly atmospheric.
+The book is reasonably fast-paced (although slower than The Silent Patient), and it’s fairly atmospheric.
 The ending was also unexpected and thrilling.
 Overall, I liked this book quite a lot.

 What didn’t work